Freelancers And Taxes : Know How You Can Benefit From Presumptive Tax Scheme

 = ₹20 lakh

-Without the presumptive taxation scheme, the taxable income would come only to ₹30 lakh because maximum work-related deductions (including travel expenses, meeting expenses, communication expenses) could be ₹10 lakh.
+Without the presumptive taxation scheme, the taxable income would come only to ₹30 lakh because maximum work-related deductions (including travel expenses, meeting expenses, and communication expenses) could be ₹10 lakh.
 This would attract a higher tax.

 Given the tax bracket would be 30%, nearly ₹3-4 Lakhs can be saved under the presumptive tax method.